hopsoft/trix_embed/README.md

 # Trix Embed

-Trix Embed is a Stimulus controller that supports safely embedding content from external sources.
+A Stimulus controller to safely embed external media in the Trix editor.

 ## Setup